 - WV Birth to three is intervention services at an early stage that offers support to low income families and children who are at risk of developmental disability up to the age of three.

 - In addition to the birth program before, there is also support for new or financial aid for single moms, and they focus on ensuring the child is safe.

-- Basic needs such as food, clothing, and personal goods can be offered by CRI.
+- Basic needs from the necessity Closet to get cleaning supplies and personal care items such as food, clothing, and personal goods can be offered by CRI.